powellgenomicslab/DropletQC/README.md

 #> AAAGCGGATGCATGGT-1       0.03821656
 ```

-This assumes the following files are present:
+This assumes the following three files are present in the specified
+directory:

 ``` r
 list.files(system.file("extdata", "outs", package = "dropletQC"), recursive = TRUE)